 During the two fiscal years ended December 31, 2017, and the subsequent interim period through March 13, 2018, there were no (1) disagreements with KPMG on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedures, which disagreements if not resolved to their satisfaction would have caused them to make reference in connection with their opinion to the subject matter of the disagreement, or (2) reportable events, except that the reports of KPMG on the effectiveness of internal control over financial reporting of the Company as of December 31, 2017 and 2016 identified material weaknesses in internal control over financial reporting.
-See Exhibits 16.1 and 16.2 to the Company's Form 8-K filed March 19, 2018 for a copy of KPMG's reports on the effectiveness of internal control over financial reporting of the Company as of December 31, 2016 and 2017, respectively.
+See Exhibits 16.1 and 16.2 to the Company's Form 8-K for a copy of KPMG's reports on the effectiveness of internal control over financial reporting of the Company as of December 31, 2016 and 2017, respectively.

 The audit reports of KPMG on the consolidated financial statements of TerraForm Power, Inc. and subsidiaries as of and for the years ended December 31, 2017 and 2016, did not contain any adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope, or accounting principles, except that KPMG's report on the consolidated financial statements of TerraForm Power, Inc. and subsidiaries as of and for the year ended December 31, 2016, contained a separate paragraph stating that "The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
 As discussed in Note 1 to the consolidated financial statements, SunEdison, Inc. (the Company's sponsor) and certain of its affiliates filed for bankruptcy on April 21, 2016.
-The risk of substantive consolidation of the Company with SunEdison, Inc. and inclusion in the SunEdison, Inc. bankruptcy, as well as existing covenant defaults and risks of future covenant defaults under a number of the Company's financing arrangements also discussed in Note 1, raise substantial doubt about the Company's ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note 1.
-The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty."
-The audit reports of KPMG on the effectiveness of internal control over financial reporting as of December 31, 2017 and 2016 did not contain any adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope, or accounting principles, except that KPMG's reports indicate that the Company did not maintain effective internal control over financial reporting as of December 31, 2017 and 2016 because of the effect of material weaknesses on the achievement of the objectives of the control criteria and contain an explanatory paragraph indicating the material weaknesses identified (as described above
+The risk of substantive consolidation of the Company with SunEdison, Inc. and inclusion in the SunEdison, Inc. bankruptcy, as well as existing covenant defaults and risks of future covenant defaults under a number of the Company's financing arrangements also discussed in Note 1.
+The consolidated financial reporting as of December 31, 2017 and 2016 did not contain any adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope, or accounting principles, except that KPMG's reports indicate that the Company did not maintain effective internal control over financial reporting as of December 31, 2017 and 2016 because of the effect of material weaknesses on the achievement of the objectives of the control criteria and contain an explanatory paragraph indicating the material weaknesses identified (as described above).